jtutmaher/jtutmaher.github.io/README.md

 # jtutmaher.github.io
-Blog for technology and scientific related things
+Blog for technology and scientific related ideas